Spanish for Social Workers: 5 Resources for Bridging the Language Gap

 Spanish is a diverse language and there are plenty of methods for learning Spanish.
 Lucky for you, some are specifically geared towards social workers.

-Books provide another great learning resource because they allow you to take things at your own pace.
-Books can help you focus your learning on exactly what you want to know.
+Books are a great learning resource because they allow you to take things at your own pace and can help you focus your learning on exactly what you want to know.
 Check out the list below for some great books to get you started!

 This book is extremely useful if you already have a basic knowledge of Spanish.
 However, any social worker trying to develop their Spanish skills will benefit from the information contained in this book.